(Stacy submitted this article via our Commons section. Thank you, Stacy! — Ed.)

-- Mark any issues on your map and note the reason, or note that there are no issues.
+Mark any issues on your map and note the reason, or note that there are no issues.

 While you’re “Walking the Boundaries,” remember: the City of Seattle has invested millions of dollars in Safe Routes to School and Neighborhood Greenways.
 The SPS proposal doesn’t take any of that valuable infrastructure into consideration.

 “Walk the Boundaries” is only one part of the outreach.
 Please attend meetings and send letters to our school board representative, Betty Patu; School Board President, Kay Smith-Blum; Sally Bagshaw, Chair of the City Council committee responsible for the Neighborhood Greenways; and any other elected or appointed officials you believe may be interested in this proposal.

 I’m confident we can help Seattle Public Schools find a solution to the problem that works well for communities.
 I’m confident that Beacon Hill will work with Georgetown, Mt.
 Baker, Seward Park and other South Seattle neighborhoods to create a plan that meets the needs of students while maintaining strong communities.
 We must.